 (d) the factors andare set out in Annex MCR1.

-2. Technical provisions referred to in point (b) of paragraph (1), shall include:
+2. Technical provisions referred to in point (b) of paragraph (1) shall not include:

-amounts recoverable from reinsurance contracts or special purpose vehicles that cannot be taken into account in accordance with paragraphs 4 and 6 of Article TP22;
+(a) amounts recoverable from reinsurance contracts or special purpose vehicles that cannot be taken into account in accordance with paragraphs 3 and 5 of Article TP22;

-amounts recoverable from reinsurance contracts or special purpose vehicles, where these risk mitigation techniques do not meet the requirements set out in Articles SCRRM1 to SCRRM6 or TSIM14.
+(b) amounts recoverable from reinsurance contracts or special purpose vehicles, where these risk mitigation techniques do not meet the requirements set out in Articles SCRRM1 to SCRRM6 or TSIM14.

 3. Premiums written after deduction of premiums for reinsurance contracts referred to in point (c) of paragraph (1) shall exclude the deduction of premiums associated with the following contracts: